Ongoing Calls for Papers

 You can submit your paper at repository.nls.ac.in/nlsj.

-International Journal on Consumer Law and Practice (IJCLP) | Volumes 13 and 14 | General Issues
+International Journal on Consumer Law and Practice (IJCLP) | Volumes 14 | General Issue

-Deadline for Volume 13: January 31, 2026
+Deadline for Volume 14 extended to: May 30, 2026

-IJCLP invites submissions for its forthcoming general issues.
+IJCLP invites submissions for its forthcoming general issue.
 A faculty-led, peer-reviewed academic journal, IJCLP is published annually by NLSIU under the aegis of the Chair on Consumer Law and Practice, NLSIU since 2013.
 It is indexed on SCOPUS, HeinOnline, and the SCC OnLine.

 Previous issues have featured contributions by Justice AK Sikri (Judge, Supreme Court of India), HC Mult Norbert Reich (Emeritus Professor, Bremen University, Germany), Cristina Poncibò (Associate Professor, Comparative Private Law, University of Turin, Italy), Laura Zoboli (Assistant Professor, European Economic Law, University of Warsaw, Poland), James P Nehf (Professor and Cleon H Foust Fellow, Robert H McKinney School of Law Indiana University), Gail Pearson (Professor, University of Sydney, Australia) and Upendra Baxi (Emeritus Professor of Law, University of Warwick).